 - Traffic patterns that appear to indicate interactive VPN-like activities, which might indicate a remote access Trojan (RAT)

 I actually don’t consider phishing to be an IT security problem.
-It’s a social engineering attack in which an attacker contacts a person inside the organization, often through email, and tricks that person into doing something.
+It’s a social engineering attack in which an attacker essentially tricks a person into doing something—transferring money, divulging sensitive info/passwords, or installing malicious software are all examples we’ve seen.

 Defenses against phishing